arekczarny/grimoire/spells.md

 * mvn -o dependency:tree -DoutputType=text -DoutputFile=text.txt -Dverbose  --> List of dependeny trees
 * mvn install:install-file -Dfile="X:\some_file-1.0.0.jar" -DgroupId="com.example"
 -DartifactId=some-artifact -Dversion="1.0.0" -Dpackaging=jar  --> Install 3rd Party dependency to local maven repo

+### Maven Surefire Plugin (test)

+* mvn -Dtest=TestCircle test --> run a single test class
+* mvn -Dtest=TestCi*le test --> patterns to run a number of tests
+* mvn -Dtest=TestSquare,TestCi*le test --> multiple names/patterns, separated by commas
+* mvn -Dtest=TestCircle#mytest test --> as of Surefire 2.7.3, you can also run only a subset of the tests in a test class
+* mvn -Dtest=TestCircle#test* test --> patterns can also be used
+* mvn -Dtest=TestCircle#testOne+testTwo test --> Since of Surefire Plugin 2.19 you can select multiple methods (JUnit 4, JUnit 4.7+ and TestNG)

 ### Maven Release Plugin